 September 6-8 Third International Conference on Functional, Conversion, and Psychogenic Neurological Disorders.
 Edinburgh, Scotland.

-June 29-July 1 Is Placebo Use, Surgery or Drugs, Ethically Justifiable in Psychogenic Disorders?
+June 30 Is Placebo Use, Surgery or Drugs, Ethically Justifiable in Psychogenic Disorders?
 Neuroethics Network, Paris, France

-April 1 DIY Neuroscience and Consumer Neuroscience, Neurology Grand Rounds, Emory University, Atlanta, GA
+April 1 Mind Over Matter: Placebo for Psychogenic Movement Disorders, Neurology Grand Rounds, Emory University, Atlanta, GA

 January 21 Ethics and Implications for the Individual: Invasive Neural Enhancements.
 American Academy of Arts & Sciences Human Performance Enhancement Workshop, Cambridge, MA

 October 30 (Moderator/host) Zombies and Zombethics!
 Really, most sincerely, dead.
 Emory University, Atlanta, GA

 October 9-10 Controversial labels and clinical uncertainties: psychogenic disorders, conversion disorder, and functional symptoms Consensus Conference, Atlanta, GA

 October 9 (Moderator/host) Psychosomatic Disorders: Real or Imagined?
 Atlanta Science Tavern, GA